 The final poem in the book, ‘Ocean/Fishing’, sharply reminds us what the sea can do, even more so the rocks:

-They would hand the fisher to the shattered sea, throw birds into the sodden air, hide crabs, anemones from the worst of it.
+They would hand the fisher to the shattered sea,

 There are several prose poems sprinkled throughout the collection.
 I found these less engaging, perhaps a subjective reaction from a reader who prefers white space and gaps for myself.
 Overall, the poems in Brophy’s collection reward second and third readings (and more) and are well worth keeping on the bookshelf and delving into one future day, maybe when we are surrounded by water.